 Now you should be ready to get onto the important stuff, designing the invoice!

-Design is crucial when creating an invoice, in some cases it’s the last point of contact you have with a client and I’m assuming you want them to use your services again so you really need one last attempt at staying in their minds!
+The design is crucial when creating an invoice, in some cases, it’s the last point of contact you have with a client and I’m assuming you want them to use your services again so you really need one last attempt at staying in their minds.

 Invoice Design Elements

 Layout – There is nothing worse than seeing an invoice, or any document for that matter, poorly laid out.
 If you’re not sure how to lay out your invoice, follow the standard layout of a letter, making sure the relevant information is in the right places.
 Try and make certain pieces of text in your invoice line up with other pieces, this makes your invoice look a lot tidier.

 Consistent branding – First off your logo should absolutely be present in your invoice – how else are clients going to know where this invoice has come from and no, your company name written out in 8pt font won’t do you any favours, remind them of who you are with your exciting logo!
 Secondly, if you’re feeling exciting, add some elements of your brands colour within your invoice.
 Don’t be afraid to experiment with coloured shapes and subtle backgrounds – be creative but do not overwhelm your client.